ifconfigyeah/Docs/README.md

 Docs
 ====

-Documents for myself with "PRIVATE" and pls do not share it, thx :)
+Some Documents and notes for myself pls do not share it, thx :)